Name: Morgan Hoskins

 The day after graduation, I packed my car and moved to Austin, TX, to work for National Neuromonitoring.
 I worked as an intraoperative neuromonitorist with National for two years and took on several other roles, including education and business development, within the company.
 During that time, I also obtained my master's in Adult Education from Penn State University -- World Campus.
 I knew deep-down that I wanted to fulfill my goal of opening a holistic wellness center and clinic, so I applied to Naturopathic Medical School at Bastyr University.
 Upon acceptance, my fiance and I sold our house in Austin and prepared for the cross-country move to San Diego.
 This past June I started the Naturopathic Medical Doctor (NMD) program and decided that I wanted to learn Eastern Medicine as well.
 I applied to Pacific College of Oriental Medicine here in San Diego for the doctorate in Chinese Medicine & Acupuncture.
 Upon acceptance this fall, I was dual enrolled in both medical doctorate programs.

-Tell us a bit about your experience in your Michigan Kinesiology program.
+Tell us a bit about your experience in the Movement Science and IONM programs.

 My sophomore year I transferred from LSA to Kinesiology and it was the best decision I made at Michigan!
 I decided that I wanted to study Intraoperative Neuromonitoring (IONM) and Movement Science.
 To me, the IONM program was the first time I felt like home at U-M. The community and relationships that were formed through the small class sizes were lifelong; one of my classmates is even in my wedding next summer!
 The IONM program was challenging, but absolutely thrilling at the same time.
 Without a doubt, I'd choose IONM again.